-School can be stressful, no doubts.
+School can be stressful, no doubt.
 It is advisable to always take a break to reduce stress.

 Do you also know that joining a social activity can help reduce the pressure of schoolwork and still help boost your academic performance?

 Take swimming as an example.
 If you take it as an extracurricular activity you engage in, it can help reduce stress, build endurance and keep your heart rate up.

 This will help you build powerful study habits and overall health.